-When hyperinflation strikes, there's too much currency in a country's circulating supply.
-The value of government cash becomes so worthless that some families might use their paper currency for crafts or to light fires.
-If people were to use cash during hyperinflation, they’d need wheelbarrows or tractors to buy daily essentials such as groceries and gasoline.
+When hyperinflation strikes, the value of government cash becomes so worthless that some families might use their paper currency for crafts or to light fires.
+Essentials such as groceries and gasoline may require wheelbarrows worth of cash to buy.

 Although every economist acknowledges hyperinflation is devastating, not everyone agrees on how to combat it.
 Once hyperinflation starts, it's exceptionally challenging for central banks and governments to contain or reverse it, which is why they prioritize preventing it in the first place.